How to enable High Availability

 Adding a unit is done with the following syntax:

-Hint: By default Juju allocates small machines to limit costs, but you can request better resources by enforcing constraints:
+By default, Juju allocates small machines to limit costs but you can request better resources by enforcing constraints:

 This is heavily recommended on production environments.